NBC rescues 'Brooklyn Nine-Nine' one day after Fox canceled it

-NBC has rescued acclaimed but low-rated comedy Brooklyn Nine-Nine, a day after Fox canceled the series after five seasons, sparking a fan outcry on social media.
+NBC has rescued acclaimed but low-rated comedy Brooklyn Nine-Nine, a day after Fox canceled the series, sparking a fan outcry on social media.

-The series will return for 13 new episodes (down from 22 on Fox), but likely won't resurface until early 2019.
-NBC's Universal Television owns the comedy, which stars Andy Samberg and Andre Braugher and is set in a police precinct, so extending it figures to increase profits on the show and give the network some goodwill among comedy fans of its like-minded Superstore and The Good Place, whose creator, Michael Schur, also created Brooklyn along with Dan Goor.
+The series, wrapping up its fifth season May 20, will return for 13 new episodes (down from 22 on Fox), but likely won't resurface until early 2019.
+NBC's Universal Television owns the comedy, which stars Andy Samberg and Andre Braugher and is set in a police precinct, so extending it figures to increase profits on the show and give the network some goodwill among comedy fans of its like-minded Superstoreand The Good Place, whose creator, Michael Schur, also created Brooklyn along with Dan Goor.
 Schur will have a third show due on NBC next season, a comedy called Abby's.
 The main actors remain under contract, despite the move.

 The cast and producers tweeted simultaneously about the news at midnight ET Friday; NBC will announce its schedule Sunday and unveil it to advertisers Monday at Radio City Music Hall.